GoogleChrome/web.dev/src/site/content/en/blog/media-recording-audio/index.md

 you can't ask the user for permission again.

 {% Aside 'warning' %}
-Warning: Asking for access to the microphone on page load will result in most of your users rejecting access to the mic.
+Asking for access to the microphone on page load will result in most of your users rejecting access to the mic.
 {% endAside %}